tzebrowski/ObdMetrics/README.md

 #### Definition of the OBD Metrics collector

 Framework implements Pub-Sub model to achieve low coupling between metric collection and metrics processing that happens normally in the target application.
-In order to receives  the OBD Metrics it is required to register subscriber that will get notifications when metrics got read from the adapter.
+In order to receives  the OBD Metrics it is required to register subscriber that gets notifications when metrics got read from the adapter.
 To do that, you must define a class that inherits from `ReplyObserver`, bellow you can find typical implementation.

 <details>